marcus-deans/Chess-Game/doc/DESIGN.md

 Easy to add features include adding more players that belong to the two possible teams.
 Other easy extensions include additional languages and view profiles that are purely data-defined.

+On the board side, some easy to add features are the spot type and the logic that goes along with each type of spot and the edge policy of the board and the logic that accompanies that.

 #### Other Features not yet Done

 The primary missing frontend features is the graveyard which was not fully implemented at a visual